denisenepraunig/apple-tv-balance-board/README.md

 # Apple TV Balance Board
 Create your own DIY balance board for Apple TV with Siri Remote.
 The Siri Remote has a built-in accelerometer and gyroscope.
+I'd love to get your feedback about my project and wrote a [blog post](https://dev.to/denisenepraunig/diy-apple-tv-balance-board--2m9o) about it on [The Practical Dev](https://dev.to/).

 ![DIY Apple TV Balance Board in Action](pictures/balance-board-in-action.png)